Skip to content

 Investor Supported

-HiPerGator is heavily subsidized by the university, but the researchers need to make investments for access to resources.
+HiPerGator is heavily subsidized by the university, but researchers need to make investments for access to resources.
 Research Computing sells three main products:

 • 1 CPU core and 7.8 GB of RAM (as of Jan 2021)